-Maya integrates a Mental Ray feature that makes you able to render billions of polygons.
-It's an easy and very effective way to populate your scenes with thousands of objects like plants and trees without overload your system.
+Maya integrates one of the most important Mental Ray feature, that can make you render billions of polygons.
+It's an easy and very effective way to populate your Maya and Mental Ray scenes with thousands of objects like plants and trees without overload your system.
 Your CPU, your RAM and your girlfriend will thank you because of the time you can save with this trick!

 TYPE: Free maya tutorial